Mayors of Democratic cities respond to Trump's threats they could be next after D.C.

 While mayors are stressing that crime is under control, many of them say there is more the federal government can do to help — just not in the way Trump is suggesting.

-In Chicago, where police data shows that the crime rate has gone down by 15% compared to 2023, Johnson hailed the city's "historic progress," saying it drove down homicides by more than 30% in two years and reduced shootings by almost 40% in the last year.
+In Chicago, where police data shows that the crime rate has gone down by 15% compared with 2023, Johnson hailed the city's "historic progress," saying the city drove down homicides by more than 30% in two years and reduced shootings by almost 40% in the last year.

 At the same time, he said he learned last week that Trump cut $158 million in funding for violence prevention programs in cities including Chicago.
-He noted how earlier this year the Trump administration dismantled the White House Office of Gun Violence Prevention and terminated more than $800 million in grants for violence prevention programs across the country.
+He noted how this year the Trump administration dismantled the White House Office of Gun Violence Prevention and terminated over $800 million in grants for violence prevention programs across the United States.

 "If President Trump wants to help make Chicago safer, he can start by releasing the funds for anti-violence programs that have been critical to our work to drive down crime and violence," he wrote.